tcorp-bv/business-central-api-go/readme.md

 I'll document the process here.

 The API uses delegated AAD permissions.
-This means you must actually authenticate as a user.

-Because microsoft does not allow the creation of client secrets for this, you need to use the oauth "password" grant_type.
+This means you must actually authenticate as a user. https://docs.microsoft.com/en-us/dynamics-nav/api-reference/v1.0/Because microsoft does not allow the creation of client secrets for this, you need to use the oauth "password" grant_type.
 This means the application will actually manage your username and password.

 The app registry requires the `https://dynamics.microsoft.com/business-central/overview/user_impersonation` permission.